Luca Lipani: International career

 Lipani has represented Italy at various youth international levels, having played for the under-15, under-17, under-18, under-19 and under-20 national teams.
 He also wore the captain armband for the under-17 national team.

 In May 2022, he was included in the Italian squad that took part in the UEFA European Under-17 Championship in Israel: during the tournament, he scored a goal, as the Azzurrini were eventually eliminated by the Netherlands (2–1) in the quarter-finals.

 In December of the same year, he took part in a training camp with the staff of the Italian senior national team, under manager Roberto Mancini.

 In May 2023, he was included by head coach Carmine Nunziata in the Italian squad that took part in the FIFA U-20 World Cup in Argentina, where the Azzurrini finished runners-up after losing to Uruguay in the final match.

 In June of the same year, he was included in the Italian squad for the UEFA European Under-19 Championship in Malta, where the Azzurrini eventually won their second continental title.

+In May 2026, Lipani was one of the players who were called up with the Italy national senior squad by interim head coach Silvio Baldini, for the friendly matches against Luxembourg and Greece on 3 and 7 June 2026, respectively.